Koaxy/KoaxyGame/README.md

 # KoaxyGame
-This is a game i have started to make in C++, you do need GD
+This is a game i have started to make in C++, you do need SDL2 Library's which i have included